Judge J. W. F. Allen House

-Judge J. W. F. Allen House, also known as "Ingleside," is a historic home located at Moorefield, Hardy County, West Virginia.
+Judge J. W. F. Allen House, also known as "Ingleside," is a historic home located near Moorefield, Hardy County, West Virginia.
 It was built in 1842, and is a two-story brick dwelling in the Greek Revival style.
 It features eight foot high windows.
 The interior features a semi-circular staircase.
 A two-story rear addition was built in the 1960s.

 It was listed on the National Register of Historic Places in 1983.